garyzhu2/AMPL-Code-for-Linear-Integer-Programming-Problems/README.md

 # AMPL-Code-for-Linear-Integer-Programming-Problems
 AMPL code used to solve common problems in IEOR 169 and 162.
-Included are the assignment problem, traveling salesman, uncapacitated facility location planning, shortest path, etc. Also, some other sample LP data files, models are included.
+Included are the assignment problem, traveling salesman, uncapacitated facility location planning, shortest path, etc. Also, some other sample LP data files and models are included.
+Finally, a script to utilize the AMPL python API, where data is synthetically generated and automatically ran.